-If you wish to dispute a grade or have a grade changed, please contact me as soon as possible.
-It will be discussed by appointment.
+It is your responsibility to keep up with your grade.
+The grade for this course will be posted on Brightspace.
+If you wish to dispute a grade or have a grade changed, please contact me as soon as possible (within one week of the grade posting).